-Once added, you can move and re-arrange the elements by dragging with the mouse (grab the box with the name of the element).
+Once added, you can move and re-arrange the elements by dragging them with the mouse.
+To do this, click on part of the box containing the name of the element and then, keeping the mouse button depressed, drag the element to the desired position.